Payne: What the font?

 By contrast, anti-EM law petitioners refused to submit their ballots to canvassers beforehand in order to ensure that their font sizes, etc. were up to code.
 Big mistake, says Drolet.
 Rules is rules.
 Welcome to the ballot wars.

-buy viagra pills buy facebook fans
+no prescription buy viagra buy facebook fans